Laoag Cathedral: History

 The first church of Laoag was made of wood and thatch when the Augustinians established the parish in 1580.
 The foundations of the current church were laid in 1612.
 It was damaged by fire in 1843 and was restored from 1873 to 1880 by the Obras Publicas under Engineer Antonio de la Camara and Father Santiago Muniz.

 The church was occupied by Philippine revolutionaries in 1898, and later by the American forces in 1899.
-The ownership of the church was contested by the Aglipayans from the Roman Catholic from which the Catholic church won ownership.
+The ownership of the church was contested by the Aglipayans from the Roman Catholic Church from which the latter won ownership.
 The church facade was renovated by adding lime plaster in 1936.

 It became a cathedral when the Diocese of Laoag was established in 1961.
 The church was again renovated from 1971 to 1972.
-It was slightly damaged by an earthquake in the 1983 Luzon earthquake.
+It was slightly damaged in the 1983 Luzon earthquake.